Voting Rules for Accurate Democracy Legislative Systems. Set Policies Central Policies. Voting Voting Cycles.

 Conspiring to create a cycle is hard and risky in a large, diverse electorate with many candidates.
 But the examples above and below show it can be easy in a council with a handful of factions.

-If option B is the most central, supporters of moderate-left A may add their support to those who sincerely rank the right-wing C above B, helping C to beat B.
+If option B is the most central, some supporters of moderate-left A may add their support to those who sincerely rank the right-wing C above B, helping C to beat B.

 |____________A_________B______________C____|